halcyon-dayz/lc_slice/README.md

 3. Create a complete function:
     This function should run through each step of the problem automatically, calling upon the step function for each iteration.

+TODO:
+    Make UI more pleasant and interactive.
+    Complete questions exactly.
+    Prevent editing of questions depending on question parameters.
+    Add text and action log for each question.